×

 Care of Taro and Apamate

-Care of Taro and Apamate include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Apamate pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Apamate include pruning, fertilizers, watering etc. Taro pruning is done and Apamate pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Apamate needs Lots of watering and in winter, it needs Average Water.